Skip to main content

 How Does It Work?

-TOS testing involves measuring blood flow and nerve function in the arm during various provocative maneuvers.
-Blood pressure cuffs, Doppler, and PPG sensors are used to detect changes in circulation and waveform patterns that indicate compression.
+TOS testing records blood-flow and waveform changes in the arm as it is moved through provocative positions.
+Blood pressure cuffs, Doppler, and PPG sensors detect the changes in circulation and waveform patterns that indicate vascular compression.

 • Real-time monitoring of blood flow and waveforms